Six ideation methods to improve customer journey mappingby

-The following is an abridged extract from Steven Walden’s new book Customer Experience Management Rebooted – Are You An Experience Brand Or An Efficiency Brand?
+The following is an abridged extract from Steven Walden’s book Customer Experience Management Rebooted – Are You An Experience Brand Or An Efficiency Brand?

 I often read articles on how to do journey mapping and however good they are at showing pretty pictures and process maps they don’t cut the mustard with me.